ryandoren/ryandoren.github.io/content/posts/Gatech CS1301xIV.md

 In practice, the four common method types we've' discussed above -- constructors, destructors, getters, and setters -- are more important to other languages than to Python.
 Constructors are present, but you'll rarely use destructors in Python; and getters and setters are antithetical to "Pythonic" thinking.

+Python doesn't provide *privacy* options for its variables and methods.
+There is no way to bindingly mark a variable or method in a Python class as private, meaning that other code can always access variables directly.
+By convention, we often **perceive variables or methods that we don't want other classes or functions to access with a double underscore**.
+The double underscore simply informs other areas of the code that those methods or variables are not meant to be used to access data that way.

-`__init__` is like the constructor in Python.
+`__init__` is the constructor in Python.
 And as a function defined inside of a class, it has a parameter list.
 Self is always the first parameter for any method that we define inside of a class, but it doesn't have to be the only one.

 ```python
 #Define the class Person